 Gold Has a Substantially Better Risk-Adjusted Performance Than Mining Stocks

 Bullion and mining stocks are entirely separate asset classes with entirely different risk characteristics.
 One widely used measure of risk-adjusted returns is the Sharpe ratio.
 It measures “the average return earned more than the risk-free rate per unit of volatility,” according to Investopedia.
 The higher the Sharpe ratio, the better the risk-adjusted performance.

 The trailing 10-year Sharpe Ratio for GDX comes in at a dismal 0.14, according to Morningstar.
 For the leading gold price tracking ETF, SPDR Gold Shares (NYSE:GLD), we get a much improved Sharpe ratio of 0.42.
 That makes gold very competitive with the 0.50 sported by the S&P 500.

 Of course, gold spot prices as reflected in an ETF (whose returns are degraded by annual expenses), are not synonymous with gold bullion coins.
 An ETF is a financial instrument that carries counter-party risk and other risks that are not fully reflected in its Sharpe ratio.
 Gold bullion coins are tangible assets that have aesthetic qualities and utility that ETF shares don’t.
 Coins can also potentially acquire scarcity premiums above spot prices in an environment of retail shortages.

-The recovery in the mining sector won’t immediately translate into ramped up output.
-Mining company executives who decide to invest in new capacity today may not be able to actually achieve new production levels until years from today.
+The recovery in the mining sector won’t immediately translate into ramped-up output.
+Mining company executives who decide to invest in new capacities today may not be able to achieve new production levels until years from today.